BA English Literature / Overview

 - Typical contextual A-level offer

-AAB, including English Literature, or English Language & Literature (ie. not English Language alone)Find out more about contextual admissions.
+AAB, including English Literature, or English Language and Literature (ie. not English Language alone)Find out more about contextual admissions.

 - Refugee/care-experienced offer